-What are the Principles?
+What are the DP Principles?

-The DP Principles set out the main responsibilities for organisations and are contained in Article 5 of the GDPR With a new "accountability" requirement.
+The DP Principles set out the main responsibilities for organizations and are contained in Article 5 of the GDPR.
+The first six are similar to those in the Data Protection Act but article 5(2) also adds a new "accountability" requirement.
 Each of the principles are stipulated below, with a summary of the key actions to help comply with each one also highlighted: